jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _How does a project get to be a year late? . . . .
 One day at a time._ ― Frederick P. Brooks Jr.

 _[Rule of Credibility] The first 90 percent of the code accounts for the first 90 percent of the development time.
 The remaining 10 percent of the code accounts for the other 90 percent of the development time._ — Tom Cargill

+_... crucial discoveries always emerge during the design/implementation effort._ ― Eric Evans

 # Requirements